How Will a Mortgage Lender Assess My Living Expenses?

-- The Household Expenditure Method (HEM), which is based on your family size and income because it is considered unreasonable for someone to spend less than HEM each month.
+- The Household Expenditure Method (HEMS), which is based on your family size and income because it is considered unreasonable for someone to spend less than HEM each month.

 - Ask you to self-assess your living expenses on your home loan application form.

 - Review any bank account (cheque or savings accounts) or credit card statements they have access to in order to confirm your self assessment.